kitschpatrol/Brain/README.md

 The EEG power values — delta, theta, etc... - are a heavily filtered representation of the relative activity in different brain wavelengths.
 These values can not be mapped directly to physical values (e.g. volts), but are still of use when considered over time or relative to each other.

+###SOFTWARE SERIAL
+Past versions of this library relied on a separate branch implementing support for NewSoftSerial.
+Improvements to both the bundled SoftwareSerial library and the underlying class hierarchy in Arduino 1.0 has allowed a single version of the Brain library to cover both use cases.
+Please **do not use** the old [softserial](https://github.com/kitschpatrol/Arduino-Brain-Library/tree/softserial) branch of this library!
+Please see

+###EXAMPLES

 ###INSTALLATION